Guide to Facebook Advertising: Advanced Edition

 Finding Personas With Audience Insights

 Facebook Audience Insights is a powerful tool that combines Facebook native data and third party providers (Datalogix, Acxiom, Epsilon, BlueKai) to help marketers uncover deep insights about their audience.

-Under the demographics tab, you should see an age and gender breakdown of your Facebook fans, like the chart below.
+Under the Demographics tab, you should see an age and gender breakdown of your Facebook fans, like the chart below.
 This chart helps to quickly visualize the gender and age group composition of your Facebook audience.
 Blue bars represent your audience and grey bars show the composition among all Facebook users.

 Let’s take a deeper look at one segment of the total audience.
-Keep scrolling down and you will see that Facebook has provided even more demographic information by giving a break down of your audience’s interest data based on purchase behavior, brand affinity and other activities to create mini-personas.
+Keep scrolling down and you will see that Facebook has provided even more demographic information by giving a break down of your audience’s Relationship Status, Education Level and Job Titles.